 Batteries are something you might not really have considered before when it comes to your dog.
 With the festive season in full swing, it becomes even more likely that they will be around your home.
-It is therefore vital that owners are aware of just how dangerous batteries can be and what you can do if the worst happens and your four-legged friend manages to get hold of one.
+It is, therefore, vital that owners know just how dangerous batteries can be and what you can do if the worst happens and your four-legged friend manages to get hold of one.

 The Worst Time of Year